-The Western History Association and the Charles Redd Center are sponsoring four K-12 Teaching awards that will provide teachers the opportunity to attend and present at the Western History Association Annual Conference in Las Vegas, Nevada, October 16-19, 2019.
-Selected teachers will share their lesson plans and teaching strategies at a teaching panel on Saturday, October 19.
-Click here to view a list of past recipients.
+The Western History Association and the Charles Redd Center are sponsoring four K-12 Teaching awards that will provide teachers the opportunity to attend and present at the Western History Association Annual Conference in Portland, Oregon, October 27-30, 2021.
+Selected teachers will share their lesson plans and teaching strategies at panels during the conference.

 The Award includes the following: conference registration, award ceremony ticket, ticket to the opening reception, and $500 towards conference-related costs.
 An added benefit is the opportunity to be in conversation with leading scholars in the field of Western history, with your lesson ideas and pedagogical expertise adding significantly to the field.

-The WHA 2019 conference theme is “What happens in the West doesn’t stay in the West,” emphasizing approaches that challenge traditional ways of thinking about western history.
+The WHA 2020 conference theme is “To the West and Beyond: The Local and the Global in Western History,” emphasizing approaches that challenge traditional ways of thinking about western history.